Cube-OS/cubeOS/docs/sdk-docs/sdk-advanced-cross-compiling.rst

 Advanced Rust Cross Compiling
 =============================

-In the future there may be the need to cross compile KubOS for targets not currently supported.
+In the future there may be the need to cross compile CubeOS for targets not currently supported.
 This document gives instructions for setting up cross compiling support for those targets.